CEREMP (Centralised European Registry of Energy Market Participants)

 ACER's Annual Report on its activities under REMIT in 2014 evidences three NRAs opted to develop their own systems for the registration of market participants, out of which two chose to interface their own national systems with CEREMP via web services, and one NRA chose to transmit the data from its national register to CEREMP via batch upload or data entry.

 The remaining NRAs decided to use CEREMP for managing their national registers.

-As of March 2016 the situation has not changed and still 25 out of 29 NRAs uses the CEREMP platform to host their national registers of energy market participants.
+As of March 2016 the situation did not change and still 25 out of 29 NRAs used the CEREMP platform to host their national registers of energy market participants.

 However, if a person not being a market participant intends to fulfill the role of the Registered Reporting Mechanism (RRM), it registers directly with ACER with the mandatory use of CEREMP.